WilliamMauclet/SmallBlog/README.md

 * PyCharm problem: you can't use `getpass()` in its CLI

 ## TODO
-* Adding images in the middle of the post
 * Deployment: https://exploreflask.com/en/latest/deployment.html
 	* gunicorn(only works in Ubuntu subsystem)
 		* issue with filling db